 Buying solar through a co-op seems like an obvious way to go, lower price is the reason.

 I am pleased with the performance of my system and am surprised that it performed as expected, unlike other energy saving ideas that had been sold to me.

 Do you have any data on your solar system’s performance?

-However, for 2016 my return on investment was 18% based on the electricity cost of the previous year.
-My system produced 18,230 MWh in 2016.
-Our average electric bill was $231 per month before solar in 2015 and a credit of 17.82 per month after solar in 2016.
+For 2016 my return on investment was 18% based on the electricity cost of the previous year.
+My system produced 18,230 kWh in 2016.
+Our average electric bill was $231 per month before solar in 2015 and a credit of $17.82 per month after solar in 2016.
 Our house is approximately 4000 square feet and we are not shy about using the AC and heat.
 We also have a pool pump that runs about eight hours a day and, oh yes, my electric bill also includes charging my Chevy Volt, our only car.